Linosway24/Sound-Meter/tasks/PHASE-4-TESTING-GUIDE.md

 **Test:**
 1. Power on device (if needed, press Power button)
 2. Ensure home screen shows "SLM" (softkey 1 at bottom left)
-3. Enter SLM using one of these methods:
+3. **Note:** Pressing RUN/PAUSE on the home screen does NOT navigate to SLM - it only shows a play symbol (top left) and running timer (top right) while staying on the home screen.
-   - **Method A:** Click the RUN/PAUSE button on the device photo (or press keyboard shortcut)
+4. Enter SLM using this method:
-   - **Method B:** Use DOWN arrow to navigate to "VIEW SESSION" in the home menu, then press ENTER
+   - Use DOWN arrow to navigate to "VIEW SESSION" in the home menu, then press ENTER
-4. Check viewId: In console, run `window.getMainFSMState().viewId`
+5. Check viewId: In console, run `window.getMainFSMState().viewId`
-5. Check SLM state: In console, run `window.getMainFSMState().slm`
+6. Check SLM state: In console, run `window.getMainFSMState().slm`

 **Expected:**
 - ✅ ViewId is `"slm_home"` (if running) or `"slm_home_paused"` (if paused)